 Other good choices: Geranium ‘Dilys’, Geranium ‘Elke’, Geranium ‘Philipe Vapelle’

-Geraniums that form mounds can sit behind shorter plants, in front of taller plants.
+Geraniums that form mounds and don't creep underground can sit behind shorter plants, in front of taller plants.
 The flower cover the plant making it lovely for providing colour over a long period.

 Other good choices: Geranium ‘Dragon Heart’, Geranium, Geraium ‘Rozanne’